gogins/csound-extended/README.md

     the Csound environment variables as described in the _**Csound Reference Manual**_.

 3. Build from sources, as described below.
-This build also installs the software.
+You may then install the software by running `sudo make install` in the `build-linux` directory.
 However, be warned that this installs the software in `/usr/local`.

 ## Building